Press Release: US FDA cleared JTS non-invasive extendible implant

-25 June 2011 -Stanmore Implants (“Stanmore”), specialists in the design and manufacture of patient specific implants for complex orthopaedic reconstructions, announces that it has received US FDA 510k approval for its Juvenile Tumour System (“JTS”) non-invasive extendible distal femoral replacement (“JTS implant”), for use in paediatric orthopaedic oncology surgery.
+25 June 2011 -Stanmore Implants (“Stanmore”), specialists in the design and manufacture of patient specific implants for complex orthopaedic reconstructions, announces that it has received US FDA clearance 510k for its Juvenile Tumour System (“JTS”) non-invasive extendible distal femoral replacement (“JTS implant”), for use in paediatric orthopaedic oncology surgery.

 The JTS implant is used to replace large sections of the distal femur (thigh bone) that has been removed during surgery, often to treat cancer.
 Previously patients had to undergo multiple, painful surgeries in order to lengthen their implants as they grew.
 The JTS implant uses an electromagnetic device in order to lengthen the prosthesis without the need for surgery, anaesthesia or sedation, thus reducing the risk of complications.